 Not many items commonly found in labs and industrial settings are considered ‘beautiful’, but maple block countertops can add that special touch that will warm any interior while providing a durable work surface that can last for years.
-While maple block may be an attractive option, it isn’t appropriate in every setting, so it is important to know as much as possible before you buy.
+While maple block may be an attractive option as a lab countertop, it isn’t appropriate in every setting, so it is important to know as much as possible before you buy.

 Here, we’re sharing everything you need to know about maple block countertops to make an informed decision.

 What Is Maple Block?

 Maple block is made in a ‘butcher block’ style, wherein straight cuts of sugar maple are tightly glued together to create a single solid surface.
 Maple is a tight-grain hardwood, making it the perfect choice for countertops and workbenches where they will endure frequent friction, pressure, exposure to moisture and solvents, and the regular wear and tear that occur with daily use.

 Maple is a particularly tight-grain wood, making it extra resistant to moisture and difficult to dent, scratch, or splinter.
 With additional treatments like lamination and finishing treatments, maple block countertops can last for years, even with daily intensive use.

 In addition to being super-durable, maple block countertops are more attractive than many other industrial countertop materials, making them a popular choice for designers looking to add a touch of warmth to laboratory, testing, and manufacturing environments.